mr-ravin/FileChat-RAG/README.md

 # FileChat-RAG

 FileChat-RAG is a simple Retrieval-Augmented Generation (RAG) system that allows users to ask questions about the contents of various file formats.
-It extracts text from PDFs, JSON, text files(.txt, .md), document files(.docx, .odt) and code files(.py, .cpp, .java, .c, .js, .ts, .html, .csharp, .sh), then enables interactive conversations using an LLM powered by Ollama.
+It extracts text from PDFs, JSON, text files(.txt, .md), document files(.docx, .odt) and code files(.py, .cpp, .java, .c, .js, .ts, .html, .cs, .sh), then enables interactive conversations using an LLM powered by Ollama.

 ## Project Structure
 ```